Best hand mixer 2023: tested by our experts for cake, cookies, and even dough

 Reasons to avoid

-It's just great quality, our tester Molly reports.
+This is the best quality mixer of all our tests.
 It has two sturdy beaters which sit somewhere between traditional balloon whisk and beater shapes, meaning they're good substitutes for both.
-That saves on storage space and meant it aced cookie dough and cake batter, despite the lack of added attachments.
+That saves on storage space and means it aced cookie dough and cake batter, despite the lack of added attachments.

 Our full KitchenAid Cordless Hand Mixer review has more information.